Dehumanization: Race and ethnicity

+Racist dehumanization entails that groups and individuals are understood as less than fully human by virtue of their race.

 Dehumanization often occurs as a result of intergroup conflict.
 Ethnic and racial others are often represented as animals in popular culture and scholarship.
 There is evidence that this representation persists in the American context with African Americans implicitly associated with apes.
 To the extent that an individual has this dehumanizing implicit association, they are more likely to support violence against African Americans (e.g., jury decisions to execute defendants).
 Historically, dehumanization is frequently connected to genocidal conflicts in that ideologies before and during the conflict depict victims as subhuman (e.g., rodents).
 Immigrants may also be dehumanized in this manner.

 In 1901, the six Australian colonies assented to federation, creating the modern nation state of Australia and its government.
 Section 51 (xxvi) excluded Aboriginals from the groups protected by special laws, and section 127 excluded Aboriginals from population counts.
 The Commonwealth Franchise Act 1902 categorically denied Aboriginals the right to vote.
 Indigenous Australians were not allowed the social security benefits (e.g., aged pensions and maternity allowances) which were provided to others.
 Aboriginals in rural areas were discriminated against and controlled as to where and how they could marry, work, live, and their movements.